 Sangamon River at Riverton Reach 2, IL

-Study Reach.--The channel under consideration is a straight, natural river as shown in quadrangle map on the top left.
-The selected study reach, 2210 ft long, is located between the downstream side of the Old Route 36 bridge (as upstream) and the upstream site of the abandoned Old River Road bridge (as downstream).
+Study Reach.--The channel reach is a straight, natural river as shown in the quadrangle map on the top left.
+The study reach is 2,210 ft long and is located between the downstream side of the Old Route 36 bridge (as upstream) and the upstream site of the abandoned Old River Road bridge (as downstream).
 Four surveyed cross sections (surveyed by the Illinois Department of Natural Resources, in December 2003) are available for evaluating the channel geometries in the study reach (see plots above).
-The alignment of the study reach, approximate variations in channel width and bank conditions, and locations of the surveyed cross sections are shown in the aerial photo on the top right.
+The alignment of the study reach, approximate variations in channel width and bank conditions, and locations of the surveyed cross sections are shown in the aerial photograph on the top right.

 Drainage Area.--2,618 sq mi.

-Gage Datum and Elevations of Reference Points.--Datum of gage is 508.38 ft.
-A reference point for n-values study (RP-N2) is established as the top of the nut on the bolt in the 30th I-beam from the left end of the bridge on the downstream side of Old Route 36 bridge, elevation=550.028 ft; a wire-weight-gage (WWG) is attached to the downstream, streamward side of the bridge abutment of the Old River Road abandoned bridge.
-All elevations are in NGVD 1929 convention.
+Gage Datum and Elevations of Reference Points.--Datum of the gage is 508.38 ft.
+A reference point established for the n-values study, RP-N2, is the top of the nut on the bolt in the 30th I-beam from the left end of the bridge on the downstream side of the Old Route 36 bridge, elevation=550.028 ft.
+A wire-weight-gage (WWG) is attached to the downstream, streamward side of the bridge abutment of the Old River Road abandoned bridge.
+All elevations are referenced to NGVD29.

 Stage, Discharge Measurements, and Computed n-Values.--Water-surface elevations were measured from RP-N2 and the WWG before and after each discharge measurement.
 Water-surface slope was derived by dividing the difference in water-surface elevations by the distance between them.
 Discharge measurements were made using the conventional current-meter method.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-values at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

 7/20/2004 676.0 540.2 3.72 1.28 0.000199 0.040